-Newly arrived expats to Adelaide will find a city that’s negotiated a moderate midpoint between its colonial roots and its progressive nature.
-Adelaide has historically held a stigma as being a removed outpost in Southern Australia; but while it can be somewhat behind in terms of the style and the energy that define the bigger commercial centres, its sense of space and its uncluttered urban geography make for a refreshing and wholesome way of life that expats tend to enjoy.
+Newly arrived expats to Adelaide will find a city that has negotiated a moderate midpoint between its colonial roots and its progressive nature.
+Adelaide has historically held a stigma as being a removed outpost in Southern Australia.
+However, while it can be somewhat behind in terms of the style and the energy that define the bigger commercial centres, its sense of space and its uncluttered urban geography make for a refreshing and wholesome way of life that expats tend to enjoy.

-Furthermore, Adelaide has weathered the global financial crisis relatively well and has billions of dollars of projects in the pipeline, many of them in the mining and defence industries.
-Thus expats looking for work in the city would do well to approach firms related to these sectors, as well as those in the healthcare, retail and social assistance sectors – disciplines that employ the largest workforce in the city.
+Furthermore, Adelaide has billions of dollars of projects in the pipeline, many of them in the mining and defence industries.
+Thus, expats looking for work in the city would do well to approach firms related to these sectors, as well as those in the healthcare, retail and social assistance sectors – disciplines that employ the largest workforce in the city.

-Wages in Adelaide are generally less than those in the other areas of Australia, but this is balanced out by an overall lower cost of living; the city has some of the most affordable housing prices of any of the mainland capitals.
+Wages in Adelaide are generally less than those in the other areas of Australia, but this is balanced out by an overall lower cost of living.
+The city has some of the most affordable housing prices of any of the mainland Australian capitals.
 Furthermore, the government is eager to attract foreign talent to jobs that are abandoned by Australians migrating to the likes of Sydney or Melbourne, and incentives are more common than in other destinations.